CodingPope/SocialCircleLanding/README.md

 ## 🧰 Tech Stack

-- React (or HTML/CSS, depending on branch)
+- React
-- Tailwind CSS (optional) or plain CSS modules
-- Firebase-ready backend structure (optional)
+- Firebase-ready backend structure
 - Designed with accessibility and mobile performance in mind

 ---